 In addition to fulfilling the Graduate Division requirements for admission, the Department of Computer Science requires a bachelor's degree in some discipline of science, engineering, or mathematics.
 Please see the information below for additional points to consider as you prepare your PhD application.
 For questions related to the online application, don't forget to check the Frequently Asked Questions (FAQ) provided by the UCSB Graduate Division (here).

+Applications to the UCSB Computer Science MS and PhD programs are accepted once per year.
 All applications should be submitted through the Graduate Division’s on-line application here.

 Minimum Requirements for All Graduate Applications

 - 3.0 in undergraduate study.
 For schools that do not use a 4.0 GPA system, scores will be converted to the 4.0 system.
 Note that this is not a hard limit, and we will do our best to put GPAs into context on a per-school basis.

 - Satisfactory performance in the verbal, quantitative, and analytical sections is required of all applicants.

 - There are no strict minimum score requirements for GRE scores, but generally, admitted applicants will have a perfect score on the quantitative portion of this exam.

 Non-native English Speakers (or ESL Students)